Smile Makeover in Fort Wayne IN

 - Addressing the tooth size, shape, and color throughout your mouth

-Tooth by tooth, Dr. Steve will plan out individual restorations, such as dental crowns, fixed bridges, implant restorations, or aesthetic services such as teeth whitening.
+Tooth by tooth, Dr. Steve will plan out individual restorations, such as dental crowns, fixed bridges, dental implant restorations, or aesthetic services such as teeth whitening.
 Then, we’ll create a customized care plan that outlines the number of appointments and all of the costs involved — you’ll know exactly what to expect before we even get started.

 The Harmony of Your Bite